Laser420/fei-community-frontend/README.md

 First things first: you may judge my code styling and my failure to program object orientatedly in certain areas but it works damnit.
 Second thing: My wacko code commenting strategies work well for me but if it confuses you don't hesitate to contact me on discord.
 My DM's are open and I am in the Fei Protocol discord.
 Laser420#4066

+If you have any ideas for more features and/or questions unrelated to code, contact Fishy#0007.

 ##### This repo contains the source files for the fei community frontend found on 'www.fei.lol'.